Gap junction: Occurrence and distribution

-Gap junctions have continued to be found in nearly all healthy animal cells that touch each other.
+Gap junctions have been found in nearly all animal cells that touch each other.
 Techniques such as confocal microscopy allow more rapid surveys of large areas of tissue.
 Tissues that were traditionally considered to have isolated cells such as in bone were shown to have cells that were still connected with gap junctions, however tenuously.
 Exceptions to this are cells not normally in contact with neighboring cells, such as blood cells suspended in blood plasma.
 Adult skeletal muscle is a possible exception to the rule though their large size makes it difficult to be certain of this.
 An argument used against skeletal muscle gap junctions is that if they were present gap junctions may propagate contractions in an arbitrary way through cells making up the muscle.
 However, other muscle types do have gap junctions which do not cause arbitrary contractions.
 Sometimes the number of gap junctions are reduced or absent in diseased tissues such as cancers or the aging process.